 One of the most important things when shooting a shotgun is finding right shotgun stance.
 Adopting the right shooting stance could mean the difference between hitting your target and missing your mark completely.

 You may have a natural stance that may work for the first shot.
 But if it’s not stable enough, you will easily get shoved out of position by your shotgun’s recoil.
 That means your next shot could be a dud, and nobody wants that.

 So, what is the best way to shoulder a shotgun?
 The answer to that question lies between two key major shotgun shooting techniques: the tactical/combat stance and the hybrid bladed shooting stance.

 The tactical stance is mostly used in combat by the military, while the hybrid stance is common among three-gunners.

 Stand with your feet apart and both shoulders squarely facing the target.
 The butt pad should rest on the inside of your shoulder, and you should try to bring it a little bit closer to your sternum.
 That will allow you to absorb the recoil quickly and move to the next shot.

-With your weight on the balls of your feet, lean forward, keeping your stronger side’s elbow — right for right-handed people and left for left-hand people — tucked in to make your profile as small as possible.
+With your weight on the balls of your feet, lean forward.
+Keep your stronger side’s elbow tucked in to make your profile as small as possible.
+That’s right for right-handed people and left for left-hand people.

 Extend your support hand to the fore-end for a firm grip.
 You should maintain a short stock of 12.5 inches to make it easier for you to wield your gun.